 This evocative antique drawing captures the hope and energy of a children’s book illustration, inviting daydreams of carefree country living along the shores of Lake Champlain.

 There’s plenty to appreciate in this drawing.
 My eye is especially drawn to the vignette subtitled “At a bee swarming” and located near the center of the image.
 While the drama of finding and trapping a bee swarm (presumably to populate a bee hive) is the clear focus of this freeze-frame, it’s the background which leaps out at me.
-Do you see building boasting a sunburst ornamented pediment?
+Do you see the building boasting a sunburst ornamented pediment?
 The architectural illustration may or may not have been inspired by a visit to Essex on Lake Champlain, but it certainly appears likely!

 What do you think?